Kansai dialect: Existence verbs

 In Standard Japanese, the verb iru is used for reference to the existence of an animate object, and iru is replaced with oru in humble language and some written language.
 In western Japanese, oru is used not only in humble language but also in all other situations instead of iru.

 Kansai dialect belongs to western Japanese, but いる /iru/ and its variation, いてる /iteru/ (mainly Osaka), are used in Osaka, Kyoto, Shiga and so on.
 People in these areas, especially Kyoto women, tend to consider おる /oru/ an outspoken or contempt word.
 They usually use it for mates, inferiors and animals; avoid using for elders (exception: respectful expression orareru and humble expression orimasu).
 In other areas such as Hyogo and Mie, いる /iru/ is hardly used and おる /oru/ does not have the negative usage.
 In parts of Wakayama, いる /iru/ is replaced with ある /aru/, which is used for inanimate objects in most other dialects.

-The verb おる /oru/ is also used as an auxiliary verb and usually pronounced /-joru/ in that case.
-In Osaka, Kyoto, Shiga, northern Nara and parts of Mie, mainly in masculine speech, よる /-joru/ shows annoying or contempt feelings for a third party, usually milder than やがる /-jaɡaru/.
-In Hyogo, southern Nara and parts of Wakayama, よる /-joru/ is used for progressive aspect (See Aspect).
+The verb おる /oru/ is also used as a suffix and usually pronounced /-joru/ in that case.
+In Osaka, Kyoto, Shiga, northern Nara and parts of Mie, mainly in masculine speech, -よる /-joru/ shows annoying or contempt feelings for a third party, usually milder than -やがる /-jaɡaru/.
+In Hyogo, southern Nara and parts of Wakayama, -よる /-joru/ is used for progressive aspect (See Aspect).